duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

     libz.so.1 zlib1g #MINVER#

-Each public symbol exported by the shared library must have a corresponding symbol line, indented by one space. symbol is the exported symbol (which, for C++, means the mangled symbol) followed by ``@`` and the symbol version, or the string ``Base`` if there is no symbol version. minimal-version is the most recent version of the shared library that changed the behavior of that symbol, whether by adding it, changing its function signature (the parameters, their types, or the return type), or changing its behavior in a way that is visible to a caller. id-of-dependency-template is an optional field that references an alternative-dependency-template; see below for a full description.
+Each public symbol exported by the shared library must have a corresponding symbol line, indented by one space. symbol is the exported symbol (which, for C++, means the mangled symbol) followed by ``@`` and the symbol version, or the string ``Base`` if there is no symbol version. ``minimal-version`` is the most recent version of the shared library that changed the behavior of that symbol, whether by adding it, changing its function signature (the parameters, their types, or the return type), or changing its behavior in a way that is visible to a caller. ``id-of-dependency-template`` is an optional field that references an ``alternative-dependency-template``; see below for a full description.

 For example, ``libz.so.1`` contains the symbols ``compress`` and ``compressBound``. ``compress`` has no symbol version and last changed